Chicago Has A 'Heavy Heart' After Dozens Wounded In 33 Shootings Last Weekend

 Despite a dip in shootings and murders for the year, Chicago suffered one of its bloodiest weekends in recent history last weekend.
 Police say 33 shootings occurred between Friday and Sunday nights, fueled mostly by gang violence.
 The incidents left a dozen people dead and dozens wounded.
 Now, the city's mayor and police superintendent say the city's residents who live in troubled areas of the city should do more to help stop the bloodshed.

 The violence occurred between 6 p.m.
 Friday and 11:59 p.m.
 Sunday night.
-Nearly 70 people including several children were injured.
+Nearly 70 people including several children were wounded.

 Just last week, activists and Chicago residents shut down two major Chicago roadways, the Dan Ryan Expressway and scenic Lake Shore Drive, in peaceful demonstrations held to protest neighborhood and police shootings.
 But those actions did not blunt the violence.